 - It seemed like a dream come true, to make Ice Cream, of all things with less than 4 ingredients and in less than 4 steps.
 Wow, right?

-- I had a big box of strawberries in my refrigerator that, I needed to finish before my up coming trip to europe.
-I could have slided them up and freeze them for smoothies but thought of making Strawberry Ice Cream is a far better idea.
+- I had a big box of strawberries in my refrigerator that, I needed to finish before my up coming the trip to Europe.
+I could have sliced them up and freeze them for smoothies but thought of making Strawberry Ice Cream is a far better idea.

-Cover tightly (or wrap with aluminium foil) and freeze for at least 6 hours.
+- Cover tightly (or wrap with aluminum foil) and freeze for at least 6 hours.

 - You can save a few chopped strawberries to just mix it in later.

 - You can add a bit of vodka in the ice cream mixture to prevent crystallization.